Piano Sonata No. 14 (Mozart): Relation of the Fantasy to the Sonata

 The Fantasia in C minor, K. 475, was completed some seven months after the C minor sonata.
 Mozart recorded the date of completion as 20 May 1785 in his private catalogue of works.
 Opinions have differed on whether or not Mozart intended the two to be performed together.
 Although they were published together as the same opus, Mozart sometimes performed the pieces separately.

 The Fantasy by nature has a more improvisational quality than the subsequent sonata, and the pairing presents a classical correlation to the baroque combination of fantasy and fugue.
 Both the fantasy and sonata are linked by a focus on the bass register and octaves in the bass clef.
 The styles of both Muzio Clementi and C. P. E. Bach have been suggested to have influenced the composition of the fantasy, whether consciously or subconsciously.

 Significance of the key

-The Piano Sonata No. 14 in C minor is only one of two sonatas Mozart wrote in a minor key, the other being the Piano Sonata No. 8 in A minor, K. 310, which was written six years earlier, around the time of the death of Mozart's mother.
+The Piano Sonata No. 14 in C minor is only one of two piano sonatas Mozart wrote in a minor key, the other being the Piano Sonata No. 8 in A minor, K. 310, which was written six years earlier, around the time of the death of Mozart's mother.
 Mozart was extremely deliberate in choosing tonalities for his compositions; therefore, his choice of C minor for this sonata implies that this piece was perhaps a very personal work.